Igboke/content-management-system/README.md

-# Content Management System
+# 📘 Content Management System API

-## Description

-This project is a **Content Management System (CMS)** designed to help users create, manage, and modify digital content with ease.
-It provides a user-friendly interface and powerful tools for organizing and publishing content.
+This is a RESTful API for a Content Management System (CMS), built to manage articles and their associated comments, with user registration and authentication.

 ## Features